pbinkley/jekyll-book/sections/02-section.md

-Prior to the final decision of undertaking the formation of a union library catalog, the professional librarians, scholars and research workers of the area or region should study, through a representative committee, the advisaoility of creating such a catalog.
+Prior to the final decision of undertaking the formation of a union library catalog, the professional librarians, scholars and research workers of the area or region should study, through a representative committee, the advisability of creating such a catalog.
 It is suggested that the committee should be interested in the following points; (1) what a union catalog is, (2) what its purpose and practical functions are, (3) the need of a union catalog in the specific area or region, (4) the inaccessibility